CultureLab: Sustainable Stories and Lives History and Anthropology

 Observing and understanding the diverse cultural practices that attempt to maintain balance can have the potential to broaden perspectives, and hopefully lead to greater awareness, understanding, and embodiment of human possibility and responsibility.
 What is learned can be applied to many human issues and experiences that have balance and sustainability as a goal.
 Through increased awareness of multiple perspectives, and the boundaries and limits we place on ourselves and on others, this course has tremendous potential to deepen our practice as educators and as humans.

-CultureLab: Sustainability Then and Now will provide its participants an opportunity to observe, learn, and participate in some of the wonderful and unique cultural histories, customs, practices, and belief systems unique to our region.
+CultureLab: Sustainable Stories and Lives will provide its participants an opportunity to observe, learn, and participate in some of the wonderful and unique cultural histories, customs, practices, and belief systems unique to our region.
 Gain an understanding of our relationship with water.
 See the cultural sustainability practices of the Native American communities in and around Santa Fe, and witness sustainable farming, ranching, and community living.

 Come join us in the constantly shifting natural and cultural landscape that is Northern New Mexico.
 Understand how different cultures interact with each other and with the land we share.Register Now